25 Most Surreal Places in India That Will Leave You Awestruck

 2. Dudhsagar Falls, Goa

 With gushing cascades of water that appear like milk, this is how the falls derive their name as Dudhsagar (sea of milk).
 Plopped at the border of Karnataka and Goa, it spills in full force over four tiers.
+It is one the best places to visit in Goa.
 The greenery that abounds, further adds to the magic of this place.